microsoft/Microsoft-Win32-Content-Prep-Tool/README.md

   - For MSI setup file, this tool will retrieve required information for Intune.
   - If -a is specified, all catalog files in that folder will be bundled into the .intunewin file.
   - If -q is specified, it will be in quiet mode.
 If the output file already exists, it will be overwritten.
-  - Also if the output folder does not exist, it will be created automatically.
+  - Also, if the output folder does not exist, it will be created automatically.
 - IntuneWinAppUtil
   - If no parameter is specified, this tool will guide you to input the required parameters step by step.